 Age is to be used only as a guideline.
 Level placement is at the sole discretion of the Artistic Director.
 During the first week of classes changes may occur to ensure that each student is in the appropriate level.
 Three year olds must be potty trained, be able to participate in class without parental presence and be able to cooperate in a group situation.

 Spring Performance dates will be announced in January.
-A recital fee of $50-$70 per costume will be added to January or February invoices.
+A costumel fee of $50-$70 per costume will be added to January invoices.
 Costume fees are a required commitment.

-If Falmouth Public Schools declares a Snow Day, all classes will be cancelled.
+If Falmouth Public Schools declares a Snow Day, all classes will be canceled.
 Turning Pointe will not schedule make-up classes due to snow cancellations.
-Students are welcome to make up their cancelled class in another class of the same level.
+Students are welcome to make up their canceled class in another class of the same level.
 In case of afternoon snow, Turning Pointe will not be responsible for calling all parents to inform of snow cancellations.
-Please call the studio for an updated recording.
+Please check your email for up to date cancellation information.

 Turning Pointe uses e-mail to announce important information.
 Please provide us with a parent’s updated e-mail address.
-If you do not have an e-mail address it is your responsibility to check our bulletin boards for copies of our e-mails regarding important dates and information.
+It is your responsibility to be up to date with important dates and information.

 Regular attendance is important, especially when preparing for a performance.
 Excessive absence and tardiness will hinder progress and may result in a change of level or removal from a dance out of respect for others in the class.
 Classes missed are not pro-rated or refunded.
 Students are welcome to make up some classes, but this is not guaranteed depending on the child’s age level and style they are taking.
 Make up classes are not available after January when children are working on recital choreography.
 Please speak with the Artistic Director regarding the best class to take as a make–up.
 Intensive Division students are required to make-up all missed classes.

 PHOTOGRAPHY & VIDEOGRAPHY